idoze2/dispatcher-assignment/README.md

 1. Start the FastAPI web application with ```uvicorn api.app.main:app --reload```.
 2. Start the celery worker with ```celery -A api.app.celery_worker worker -l info```.
-3. Navigate to the [http://localhost:8000/docs](http://localhost:8000/docs) and execute test API call.You can monitor the execution of the celery tasks in the console logs or navigate to the RabbitMQ monitoring app: [http://localhost:15672](http://localhost:15672) (username: guest, password: guest).
+3. Navigate to [http://localhost:8000/docs](http://localhost:8000/docs) and execute test API calls.
+You can monitor the execution of the celery tasks in the console logs or navigate to the RabbitMQ monitoring app: [http://localhost:15672](http://localhost:15672) (username: admin, password: password123).